pivotal/docs-tap/scc/parameters-reference.hbs.md

 > the Workload object.
 To configure the `serviceAccount` parameter, use
 > `--param serviceAccount=...`.

+For information about
+the integration with Tanzu Build Service, see [Tanzu Build Service (TBS) Integration](tbs.hbs.md).

 See [Tanzu Build Service (TBS) Integration](../scc/tbs.hbs.md) for more details about the integration with Tanzu Build Service.